-- Students must submit applications for graduation to the Registrar before registering for the final semester of study.
+- 1. Students must submit applications for graduation to the Registrar before registering for the final semester of study.
 It is the student's responsibility to complete this form.
-Students planning to participate as candidates for graduation in the May commencement are advised to submit their applications by the deadline of January 15.
 Late applicants might not be able to claim their diplomas until several weeks after the graduation ceremony.
 Applications are available in the Records and Registration Office. - 2.
-Complete all required courses. - 3.
-Transferring students must complete a minimum of twenty five (25) percent of the total number of credit hours required for a certificate, diploma, or degree program at Robeson Community College. - 4.
+Complete all required courses.
+Robeson Community College is not obligated to offer courses not listed in the current catalog and student handbook.
+Those students not continuously enrolled may be required to meet the graduation requirements of the catalog and student handbook that is current at the time of their re-enrollment. - 3.Transferring students must complete a minimum of twenty-five (25) percent of the total number of credit hours required for a certificate, diploma, or degree program at Robeson Community College. - 4.
 Have a minimum cumulative grade point average of 2.0. - 5.
-Make an appointment with the Registrar to review graduation status. - 6.
+Make an appointment with the Registrar or Assistant Registrar to review graduation status. - 6.
 Have final grades on courses originally graded "I". - 7.
 Must have all financial obligations to the college taken care of, including those with the Business Office, the Library, or any other financial debt to the College. - 8.
-Commencement exercises are held in May at the end of the spring semester and at the end of summer term.
+Commencement exercises are held at the end of the spring semester and at the end of summer term.